akshit-sukhija/Development-of-a-Digital-Mental-Health-and-Psychological-Support-System-/README.md

 ## 🧪 Key Features

-- 💬 Emotional sentiment understanding
+- 🧭 Early emotional guidance (non-clinical)
 - 🌱 Well-being self-reflection check
-- 🧭 Early health navigation prompts
-- 🔁 Rule-based fallback (no model dependency)
+- 🧠 Transparent, rule-based logic
-- 📊 Simple, explainable logic
+- 📊 Anonymous, aggregate system usage overview
+- 🔁 No dependency on external AI services

+The system prioritizes **clarity, predictability, and safety** over complexity.

 ---

+## 📊 System Overview (Analytics)

+HealthNav AI includes a **system-level usage overview** intended solely for **product monitoring and improvement**.

+Analytics are:
+- Fully anonymous
+- Aggregated only
+- Non-clinical
+- Session-based

+No personal data, individual histories, or health profiles are collected or stored.

+---

 ## 🛡️ Safety & Ethics

-HealthNav AI is built with strict safety boundaries:
+HealthNav AI is built with strict healthcare safety boundaries:

 - ❌ No diagnosis
 - ❌ No medical advice
-- ❌ No prescriptions
+- ❌ No treatment recommendations
-- ❌ No replacement of professionals
+- ❌ No replacement of healthcare professionals

-✔ Clear disclaimers
+✔ Clear scope limitations
-✔ Conservative response wording
+✔ Conservative response language
-✔ Encourages real-world support when needed
+✔ Encourages real-world support when appropriate
+✔ Designed with user privacy in mind

 ---